Su Shui Ding (蘇水定)

-Yu San He has been growing tea organically for more than ten years in Pinglin, Nothern Taiwan.
-He crafted our green tea Stream-Enterer.
+Yu San He has been growing tea organically for more than ten years in Pinglin, Northern Taiwan.
 Great amounts of pesticides and chemical fertilizers are used in Taiwan, to the detriment of the ecosystem and the future of tea production in the region.
 Master Yu decided long ago to stop being a part of this problem and has since become a bright example of someone who can produce fine tea without polluting the environment.
 He's also become rather well known, with several magazine and newspaper articles covering the positive impact he's having on the region.
-Mr. Yu proudly refers to his tea farm as the "Respect for Great Nature Farm (對大自然農場的崇敬)."
+Master Yu proudly refers to his tea farm as the "Respect for Great Nature Farm (對大自然農場的崇敬)."
 Yu San He’s bright spirit shines through his land and tea.
 It is a beautiful demonstration of how tea is a merging of Heaven, Earth and Human.
 Walking through his gardens, you can feel the influence that the farmer has on the land he stewards.
 Tea is a conversation between Human and Nature, and Master Yu's tea is a beautiful discussion about gratitude and love.

 Ai Li Juan (艾麗娟)